 Just to get things out of the way: The app is free to try with a one-time purchase to unlock all the features.
 No subscriptions.
 More on that later.

-Pins 1.0 focuses on giving you access to all of your Pinboard bookmarks and fast.
+Pins 1.0 focuses on giving you access to all of your Pinboard bookmarks while being super fast.
 It stores your bookmarks locally and only retrieves new additions each time you refresh the app.
 Finding something you came across in the past takes no time because you don’t have to wait for it to be done over the network.

 Pins supports accounts of all sizes.
 1,000 bookmarks?
 Piece of cake.
 20,000?
 No problem.
 50,000?
 Pins can handle that.
 One beta tester has 100,000 bookmarks in their account and Pins works with that.